Posted: 6/23/22 | June 23rd, 2022

 Maine was always one of those places that I felt I could visit anytime so was never a rush to do so.
 There was always a flight to some distant land to get on instead.
 Maine could wait.

-People tend to put off traveling their “backyard” until the end and I was no different.
+People tend to put off traveling in their backyard, and I was no different.

 There was just my backyard to see.

-But as the days ticked by, 10 turned to 12, which turned to 14, which turned to 21.
+But as the days ticked by, 10 turned into 12, which turned into 14, which turned into 21.